LLC Basic Structure

 - Large membership.
 There is no limitation on the number of members an LLC may have.
 This is beneficial in many ways, but it can also make management a challenge.
-If your LLC has so many members that decision making has becomes too complex or divisive, it may make sense to designate a smaller subset of your members as managers.
+If your LLC has so many members that decision making has become too complex or divisive, it may make sense to designate a smaller subset of your members as managers.

 - Skill level.
 Not all LLC owners are born managers.
 It’s possible that some or all of your LLC members will be ill-equipped to handle a management role.
 In this case, the business will benefit from designating or hiring a manager with the skills and experience necessary to effectively operate the company.

 - Growth.
 Even if you started your LLC as member-managed, as your business grows you may opt to designate or hire a manager to take over the day to day operations.
 You can alter your status at any time.

 - Multiple locations.
 If you run a business with more than one location, such as a restaurant or retail store, hiring managers is often appropriate.
 Since you cannot be in more than one place at once, having managers for each of your locations will help you hire and manage employees, handle inventory, and take care of the daily operations of each location.

 LLC owners do not lose any of their rights as members by opting for a manager-managed company.
 Choosing this designation can, however, free up valuable time and resources needed to handle the most important company decisions and responsibilities.